 The Epicurean Rendezvous

 Nathalie and Nicolas have opened their Œnothèque Gourmande in Crans-Montana, together with their son Léo and Bernard & Ruth Ravet.
-It’s time for a program of festivities with excellent wines on the menu as well as a nice choice of gastronomic tapas during the day and a seasonal menu in the evening.
+They have started a program of festivities with excellent wines as well as a gourmet brasserie-inspired menu and a seasonal menu, on Friday and Saturday evenings, upon reservation.

-It is in one of the mythical places of the Valaisan resort, Le Gréni that the couple has set up its new quarters on the edge of Lake Grenon.
-With its wooded charm and chalet atmosphere, the place offers an idyllic setting for the winter with cosy spaces to feel comfortable.
+It is in one of the mythical places of the Valais resort, the Gréni, that the couple has set up its new quarters on the shores of Lake Grenon.
+With its wooded charm and chalet atmosphere, the place offers an idyllic setting for the winter with cosy spaces to feel warm.
+In summer, a pretty terrace allows you to admire the magnificent sunsets.

 Wines by the glass

-Who better to take care of you than Nathalie Ravet, sommelier of the year 2007 and 2015 and her husband Nicolas, trained in the best restaurants in Switzerland (Fletschorn in Saas-Fee, Boccalino in St-Blaise, Ermitage in Vufflens-le-Château).
+Who better to treat you than Nathalie Ravet, sommelier of the year 2007 and 2015, and her husband Nicolas, trained in the best restaurants in Switzerland (Fletschorn in Saas-Fee, Boccalino in St-Blaise, Ermitage in Vufflens-le-Château).

-From here or elsewhere, the emphasis is on quality, such as the Anniviers cured meats and the foie gras dodine from Bernard Ravet.
+Whether from here or elsewhere, the emphasis is on quality, such as the Anniviers cured meats, the Pata Negra Reserve from the Alcala brothers or the foie gras dodine from Bernard Ravet.

-To be taken away, you’ll find Champagne, wines, jams, artisanal terrines, …
+To take away, you will find Champagne, wines, jams, terrines, spirits, …

-The Ravet family story continues in Crans-Montana.
+The history of the Ravet family continues in Crans-Montana.
 And it is always with this desire to please, to share, to offer the best to the customers that L’Œnothèque Gourmande is positioned.
 In this spirit, Nathalie Ravet has selected magnificent grape varieties and unearthed rare Valaisan pearls.
-To discover and taste them, no less than thirteen wines by the glass are offered, such as the Fendant from the Cave Sinclair, the Petite Arvine from Jean-Louis Mathieu in Chalais or the Carminoir from Romain Papilloud in Vétroz.
-An incredible selection of nearly one hundred different wines (including sixty from the Valais) completes this already generous offer of wines by the glass.
+To discover and taste them, no less than thirteen wines by the glass are offered, such as the Fendant from La Cave La Romaine, the Amigne from André Fontannaz or the Cabernet Franc from Serge Roh.
+An incredible choice of nearly one hundred references (including sixty from the Valais) completes this already generous offer of wines by the glass.